Best superfood powder

 Top superfood powder for the money

-EVLution Nutrition Stacked Greens Raw Superfood
+Evlution Nutrition Stacked Greens Raw Superfood

-What you need to know: It’s a vegan and gluten-free blend made with organic greens.
+What you need to know: It’s a vegan, gluten-free blend made with organic greens.

 What you’ll love: It’s smooth, easy to mix, has a tasty cinnamon apple flavor, and includes iron, fiber, protein and potassium.

-What you should consider: Minerals only offer a scant amount of Recommended Daily Values.
+What you should consider: Its minerals only offer a scant amount of the U.S. Food and Drug Administraton’s recommended daily values.

 Where to buy: Sold by Amazon